Crypto Advertising

 Every crypto-native placement passes a four-check whitelist — verified organic traffic, KYC-compliant, brand-safe, post-click engagement above network median.
 Failed placements get pulled.

 Brand-safety is the second check.
 Crypto news aggregators sometimes appear next to scam-token coverage, hack post-mortems, or rug-pull explainers.
 For licensed exchanges and licensing firms we exclude that adjacency; for media or research clients we sometimes lean into it.
-The discovery call resolves the brand-safety appetite.
+On the MiCA-bound exchange engagement (NDA, 11 months), the first crypto-native creative cohort tested too aggressively for KYC-conversion language and got flagged on three networks in week 2 — we softened the pre-KYC funnel language and recovered in month 4.
+Brand-safety appetite gets resolved on the discovery call.

 Do you run influencer or KOL campaigns through paid ads?